jdart1/arasan-chess/doc/BUILD.md

 obtain this by running (or re-running, if needed) the Visual Studio 2019 installer and selecting "MSVC v140 - VS2015 C++ Build tools" (not included by default).
-(Note Windows NT compilation support is deprecated and will be removed by Microsoft eventually).
+(Note Windows NT compilation support is deprecated and will be removed by Microsoft eventually.
+Note also I no longer have a functioning XP machine and so compatibility of current builds of Arasan is not tested).

 ## Building the Arasan Windows GUI